vzaidman/htz-frontend/packages/components/htz-components/src/components/Form/Form.md

 The function should return and Array of `error` objects that have the following keys:

-`name`: required, and needs to corespond with the input name
+`name`: required, and needs to correspond with the input name

 `order`: required, in case of an error after trying to submit the `<Form />` will focus on the input that is in error state and has the lowest `error.order` value